Differential entropy: Definition

 being less than that of $\mathcal{U}(0,1)$ which has zero differential entropy.
 Thus, differential entropy does not share all properties of discrete entropy.

-Note that the continuous mutual information $I(X;Y)$ has the distinction of retaining its fundamental significance as a measure of discrete information since it is actually the limit of the discrete mutual information of partitions of $X$ and $Y$ as these partitions become finer and finer.
+The continuous mutual information $I(X;Y)$ has the distinction of retaining its fundamental significance as a measure of discrete information since it is actually the limit of the discrete mutual information of partitions of $X$ and $Y$ as these partitions become finer and finer.
 Thus it is invariant under non-linear homeomorphisms (continuous and uniquely invertible maps), including linear transformations of $X$ and $Y$, and still represents the amount of discrete information that can be transmitted over a channel that admits a continuous space of values.